NaturalNode/natural/README.md

 spellcheck.isCorrect('cat'); // false
 ```

-It suggests corrections that are up to a maximum edit distance away from the input word.
+It suggests corrections (sorted by probability in descending order) that are up to a maximum edit distance away from the input word.
 According to Norvig, a max distance of 1 will cover 80% to 95% of spelling mistakes.
 After a distance of 2, it becomes very slow.

 ```javascript
 spellcheck.getCorrections('soemthing', 1); // ['something']